jeffpar/mandelbot/README.md

 When running the original (un-minified) JavaScript, *DEBUG* is set to true, enabling *console.log()* operations, and support for a `Debug` button, which can be enabled for any Mandelbot that sets the *idDebug* property (see below).
+At the moment, all the `Debug` control does is display the contents of the internal log (*logDebug*) in the page's status control, which is handy when the JavaScript console isn't available.

 #### Notes for other operating systems (eg, Ubuntu)